ITI/memorizer/Documentation/memorizer/reference.rst

   There are a few special cases:

-  - If an object has been allocated but not yet free'd, then ``free_ip`` is zero.
+  - If an object has been allocated but not yet freed, then ``free_ip`` is zero.
-    If the object has, in fact, been free'd but Memorizer did not observe the free, then ``free_ip`` is also zero.
+    If the object has, in fact, been freed but Memorizer did not observe the free, then ``free_ip`` is also zero.

-  - If a subsequently allocated object exists in the same virtual addresses as a previously allocated, not free'd, object, then Memorizer probably did not observe the intervening free.
+  - If a subsequently allocated object exists in the same virtual addresses as a previously allocated, not freed, object, then Memorizer probably did not observe the intervening free.

     In this case, ``free_ip`` of the previous object is ``0xdeadbeef`` and